EDIT: 04.02.2026: I have YARA Rules available for detection, contact me at contact@robin-dost.de if you need them.

 New samples have appeared, along with reports pointing to a component now referred to as GamaWiper.

 It is important to note that GamaWiper, or at least very similar scripts has already been observed in Gamaredon operations in previous months.
+From a purely technical standpoint, this functionality is therefore not entirely new.

 What is new, however, is the context in which it is now being deployed.

 In this article, I aim to shed some light on what GamaWiper actually is, why Gamaredon is actively delivering it at this stage of the infection chain, and what this shift tells us about the group’s current operational mindset.
+What initially appears to be just another destructive payload instead turns out to be a deliberate control mechanism, one that decides who receives the real malware and who gets wiped instead

+I’ll keep this post a bit shorter and focus only on what’s new, so it doesnt get boring.
 If you’re looking for deeper technical details, please refer to my previous posts from 22.11.2025 and 13.11.2025, where I covered the core mechanics in depth.

 For this analysis, I’m using my deobfuscated version of the sample, next time i’ll maybe show you how to deobfuscate Gamaredon Scripts manually in less then 10 minutes.